davidgs/pi-hands-on/content/chapter3/page3/_index.md

 > On Linux, and XTerm or Terminal app will work
 > On Windows, you will need [Putty](https://www.putty.org) or a similar Terminal application

+> [!TIP]
+> **Windows users**
+>
+> The best solution for Windows is to make sure that you have WSL installed and active.
+This will give you access to a proper command line that you can use for `ssh`, etc. To install WSL, see the instructions provided [here](https://davidgs.com/zymbit-workshop/index.html)

 ```bash
 ssh <username>@<hostname.local>
 ```